 Usually, viruses and bacteria spread through a chain of infections.
 To protect yourself and your family, you need to break this chain, and here’s how you can do that.

-Viruses and bacteria can stay on surfaces for h and days.
+Viruses and bacteria can stay on surfaces for hours and days.
 When you touch those surfaces, these microbes get on your skin, enter your body, and infect you.
 This is one of the most common ways for such microbes to infect you.

 So protect yourself by using high-quality disinfectants that won’t destroy the surfaces while killing viruses and bacteria.
 You can use our Nerolac Surface Disinfectant HWS 256 to disinfect all the surfaces in your house, office, and car.
-It is EPA certified and provides all surface protection for up to six to eight h.
+It is EPA certified and provides all surface protection for up to six to eight hours.